-25M people globally are in a condition of forced labour.
+people globally 25M are in a condition of forced labour.

-• Finally, as part of the Australian Institute of Superannuation Trustees' virtual 2020 conference, we took part in a panel discussion on the requirements of Australia's new Modern Slavery Act.
+- We were signatories of a joint investor letter to companies with potential links to migrant workers in the United Arab Emirates who found themselves without work, shelter or a way home after losing their contracts due the economic impact of Covid-19.
+We discussed this with the catering company, which worked hard to provide support until borders re-opened, while ensuring that there was constant communication with teams on the ground. - Finally, as part of the Australian Institute of Superannuation Trustees' virtual 2020 conference, we took part in a panel discussion on the requirements of Australia's new Modern Slavery Act.
 We highlighted how companies and funds can embed modern slavery due diligence into their operations and value chains, take action to identify abuses and provide remedy, engage with suppliers or investment companies, and report transparently about these activities.